 One of the problems of rural life is the compulsory trips into “town”.
 If you work from home, live on a rural homestead and meet your own needs sustainably, through the efforts of your own hands, you need to be home to do the work.
 But life in town compels you to leave your rural paradise and travel — at great costs in gas and time.
-You need to go to town to pick up your mail, serve on the volunteer committees you are a part of, show up for church or your clubs, service your consignment outlets, take the kids to lessons or sports, and maybe work a part time job.
-A trip to town can easily take a half a day.
+You need to go to town to pick up your mail, serve on the volunteer committees you are a part of, show up for church or your clubs, service your consignment outlets, take the kids to lessons or sports, and maybe work a part-time job.
+A trip to town can easily take half a day.
 Add a few trips to town into your week and your time on the homestead is gone.
-Then you wonder why the barn doesn’t get cleaned out, the laundry piles up or the wonderful home cooked meals you planned are substituted with packaged foods.
-Further, its very difficult to homeschool a family if you are not home.
+Then you wonder why the barn doesn’t get cleaned out, the laundry piles up or the wonderful home-cooked meals you planned are substituted with packaged foods.
+Further, it’s very difficult to homeschool a family if you are not home.
 The key to successful homeschooling is HOME.

 How can you protect your time at home?